reab5555/EmotionTrack/README.md

 Other unselected emotions were dropped from the list because they had too high correlations with other labels or emotions.

 Now, once we have selected an area of our screen to focus on, the algorithm will search for a face in it.
-If it detects a face by using another model designed for face recognition (OpenCV's haarcascades), it will crop the face and transform it into black and white to avoid biases, and feed it to the clip model, and start providing different probabilities for each label or emotion.
+If it detects a face by using another model designed for face recognition (MTCNN), it will crop the face and transform it into black and white to avoid biases, and feed it to the clip model, and start providing different probabilities for each label or emotion.
 Emotions with a higher probability for the face will appear first, and in total, the 5 most dominant emotions embodied through the face will appear.

 <p>